Akshaye Khanna: Resurgence and occasional success (2016–2024)

-Commercial success and expansion (2025–present)
+Critical and commercial recognition (2025–present)

-Following another two year hiatus, Khanna portrayed Mughal emperor Aurangzeb in his first release of 2025, Chhaava, based on the life of Chhatrapati Sambhaji Maharaj, starring Vicky Kaushal.
+Following another two-year hiatus, Khanna portrayed Mughal emperor Aurangzeb in his first release of 2025, Chhaava, based on the life of Chhatrapati Sambhaji Maharaj, starring Vicky Kaushal.
 To enhance the intensity of their on-screen rivalry, Khanna and Kaushal avoided interacting with each other during filming.
 Hindustan Timess Rishab Suri termed his performance "menacing" and was appreciative of his expressive eyes.
-A box office success, it emerged as one of the highest-grossing Indian film of all time.
-The film surpassed Drishyam 2 to become his highest grossing film.
+A box office success, it emerged as one of the highest-grossing Indian films of all time.